msu-cmse-courses/cmse495-SS24/0225-Tutorial_Exchange.md

 ----

-# Tutorial Presentations
+# Tutorial Reviews

-Review your partner team's tutorial and provide feedback in the form of either an issue on the github issues page and/or a pull request.
+Review your partner team's tutorial (you may need to look at their fork) and provide feedback in the form of either an issue on the github issues page and/or a pull request.
+When you are done, please review any other tutorials as you have time and are interested.

 Written by Dr. Dirk Colbry, Michigan State University
 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.